The Cruelest Month

-The Cruelest Month, by Louise Penny, is the third novel in the Three Pines Mysteries series, which feature Inspector Armand Gamache.
+The Cruelest Month, by Louise Penny, is the third novel in the Three Pines Mysteries series, which features Chief Inspector Armand Gamache, published in 2007 and 2008.

+In December 2022, the novel was adapted to streaming television at Amazon Prime Video as the two-part second arc of Three Pines, starring Alfred Molina, written by Jamie Crichton and directed by Tracey Deer.

 Plot summary

 The novel, set in the small Canadian town of Three Pines, takes place around the Easter season.
 A group of friends visits a haunted house, hoping to rid it of the evil spirits that have haunted it, and the village, for decades.
 One of them ends up dead, apparently of fright.
 Chief Inspector Armand Gamache and his team from the Sûreté du Québec investigate the old house and the villagers of Three Pines.

 Awards and recognition

-The Cruelest Month was the recipient of the Agatha Award for best novel of 2008.
+The Cruelest Month was the recipient of the Agatha Award for best mystery novel of 2008.